json420/degu/doc/tutorial.rst

       be, the more we can consider exposing highly interesting platform features over HTTP

-    * High-throughput at low-concurrency - being able to handle a million concurrent connections without crashing (and without running out of memory) is a much different problem than trying to keep a 10 gigabit local Ethernet connection fully saturated with just a few connections;
+    * High-throughput at low-concurrency - being able to handle 100k concurrent connections without crashing (and without running out of memory) doesn't mean you can keep a 10 gigabit local Ethernet connection saturated with just a few concurrent connections;
       Degu is being designed for the latter, even at the expense of the former

-    * Modern SSL best-practices, with client cert authentication - one of the big advantages of not trying to be compatible with browsers is we can push the limit when it comes to secure but user-friendly security, privacy, and authentication.
+    * Modern SSL best-practices - Degu is highly restrictive in how it will configure an `ssl.SSLContext`_

 .. _`gunicorn`: http://gunicorn.org/